 Does an individual always need a valid visa to enter the United States?

 The majority of foreign nationals will be required to possess a valid visa in their passports for entry into the United States.
 Canadian nationals are exempt from this requirement, as are visitors entering the United States pursuant to the Visa Waiver program.
-In addition, if you enter the United States from Canada or Mexico after a visit to those countries which has not exceeded thirty days, you will not be required to present a valid visa for re-entry into the U.S.
+In addition, if you enter the United States from Canada or Mexico after a visit to those countries that has not exceeded thirty days, you will not be required to present a valid visa for re-entry into the U.S.

 How does an individual obtain his first initial visa stamp in his passport?